 In the past the Northern Hmu have strongly resisted the good news of Christ.
 Probably they did not understand it well.
 This history of resistance may linger today.

 Christian workers can tell stories from Scripture to these people, and use videos and recordings as well.

+Pray for the Holy Spirit to work powerfully through those ministering to the Hmu people.
 There are some followers of Jesus among the Northern Hmu people.
 Pray they will be nourished by the Lord's Spirit, and will faithfully fellowship together.
 Pray they will have nothing to do with the deeds of darkness, living as children of light.

 Pray the Lord will prepare the hearts of the Northern Hmu to receive the good news of Christ when it comes.
 Pray they will be given understanding.

 "Tell of His glory among the nations, His wonderful deeds among all the peoples.
 For great is the Lord, and greatly to be praised."
 1 Chronicles 16:24-25

 |People Name||Hmu, Northern|